 Southwest Community Center Pool

-If you have little swimmers in Portland who are into splashing more than swimming, you’ll love the pool at Southwest Community Center.
+If you have little swimmers in Portland who are into splashing more than swimming, they’ll love it here.
 This indoor pool has a huge, shallow play area with cool water features that shoot and dump water down into the pool from buckets overhead and all at the level of your kiddos.
-Plus, they heat this pool a little bit warmer than others, so you’ll stay warm, even on the coldest Portland days!
+Plus, they heat this pool a little bit warmer than others, so you’ll stay warm, even on the coldest Portland days.
 Go to their website for an updated schedule of pool hours.

 Cost: $6.50/adults; $5/kids 13-17 and seniors; $3.75/kids 3-12; free for ages 2 and under

 Parents love that toddlers can walk right into the pool themselves and can hang out in the super shallow end here.
 Older children can also to venture deeper in their kiddie pool rather than tackling the grown-ups’ lane.
 The entire family can have fun in the whirlpool, going around and around the lazy river or careening down the water slides.
 Be sure to check the updated pool schedule to find the right time to swim.

 Cost: $5.50/adults; $4.25/kids 13-17 and seniors; $3.75/kids 3-12; free for ages 2 and under.

 5530 SE 72nd Ave.

 photo: Jim Parsley Community Center Allison M. via Yelp

 Jim Parsley Community Center